AntonMiniazev/Online_retail_Pipeline/README.md

 # Step 4.
 Establishing Power BI report

 Power BI is connected to postgresql database using ODBC driver.
-Proposed table is quered and reprocessed into a final report with followin pages:
+Proposed table is quered and reprocessed into a final report with following pages:
 - "Overview": Total revenue, AOV and Gross Margin by Delivery zones.
 - "Revenue_by_zone": daily revenue dynamic with 14-day rolling average by zone.
 - "Week -  Revenue_by_zone": weekly revenue dynamic with 2-week rolling average by delivery zone.